 I looked over to where she had indicated, and saw a group of similarly clad people working on something at a large desk.
 They had computer screens up and were looking at the screen and then the people in the room and chatting to each other.

-Nonplussed, I looked about the room to try to get some bearing on this attic we had climbed to.
+Nonplussed, I looked about the room to try to get some bearing on where we had climbed to.
 It was an attic.
 Above me were the rough timbers of the roof work, the rafters and batons and the sarking behind them.
-Cross beams kept the angled woodwork strong and formed a regimented series of triangles from one end of the attic to the other.
+Cross beams kept the angled woodwork strong and formed a regimented series of triangles from one end of the space to the other.

 It was cavernous.
 Lit by mainly globes that were strung from high in the ceiling, people milled about.
 There were a number like me, sitting in couches, sucking on straws which poked from large mugs.
 People like Beatrice scurried around attending to them.
 To my right – where I had seen the desk of people – were banks of computers and other administrative items.

 Just as I turned to look left a group of the people bent down to the manhole and heaved a grey-haired man into the attic.
-He fell on the floor and shook, gasping for breath, his body contorted with effort.
+Despite his muscular appearance, he fell on the floor and shook, gasping for breath, his body contorted with effort.

 Two of the personnel lifted him and carried him to a row of beds that lay on my left.
 They placed him in one and hooked him up to what I surmised was a bank of devices to monitor his vital signs.